Pharmacy Residency Program (PGY-1)

-Clark Memorial Health offers a one-year-hospital-based Pharmacy Residency program for postgraduate students interested in working in the hospital setting.
+Clark Memorial Health offers a one-year, hospital-based Pharmacy Residency program for postgraduate students interested in working in the hospital setting.
 The program is designed to prepare pharmacists for generalized clinical pharmacy practice and the expanding role pharmacists are playing in patient care at hospitals.
-Our PGY1 Pharmacy Residency Program is pending accreditation by the American Society of Health-System Pharmacists (ASHP).
+Our PGY-1 Pharmacy Residency Program is pending accreditation by the American Society of Health-System Pharmacists (ASHP).

-- fostering growth of a competent, efficient, and strong clinical practitioner collaborating within a healthcare team setting
+- Fostering growth of a competent, efficient, and strong clinical practitioner collaborating within a healthcare team setting

 Residency Program Core Rotations: